StamusNetworks/scirius/doc/ruleset.rst

 To select which Categories to use, just select them via the checkbox and click on ``Update categories``.

-Add rule to suppressed list
+Add rule to disabled list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the search field to find the rule(s) you want to remove, you can use the SID or any other element in the signature.
 Scirius will search the entered text in the definition of signature and return you the list of rules.
-You will then be able to remove them by clicking on the check boxes and clicking on ``Add selected rules to suppressed list``.
+You will then be able to remove them by clicking on the check boxes and clicking on ``Add selected rules to disabled rules list``.

-Remove rule from suppressed list
+Remove rule from disabled list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To remove rules from suppressed list, simply check them in the array and click on ``Remove select rules from suppressed list``.
+To remove rules from disabled list, simply check them in the array and click on ``Remove select rules from disabled rules list``.

 Suppression and thresholding